naninovel/docs/docs/guide/configuration.md

 # Configuration
-The engine configuration is stored in scriptable object assets located in “Naninovel/Resources/Naninovel/Configuration” folder.
+The engine configuration is stored in scriptable object assets located in `Naninovel/Resources/Naninovel/Configuration` folder.
 They are automatically generated when initially importing the package or when a project configuration menu is opened.

-Use “Naninovel -> Configuration” or “Edit -> Project Settings -> Naninovel” to access the configuration menu.
+Use `Naninovel -> Configuration` or `Edit -> Project Settings -> Naninovel` to access the configuration menu.

 ## Audio
 ## Backgrounds